awslabs/data-solutions-framework-on-aws/framework/API.md

 Name of the Bronze bucket.

-Will be appended by the unique ID.
+Will be appended by a unique ID.

 ---